Is inheritance tax only for the wealthy?

 Step 3: Use trusts

 Where liquid assets exist, the use of trusts may be an effective way of getting money out of the estate to reduce inheritance tax.
 There are a myriad of different trusts available for different purposes and the rules are fairly complex.
-Talking to a tax expert or a financial adviser who engages in inheritance tax planning would be sensible.
+Talking to a tax expert or a financial adviser who engages in inheritance tax or estate planning services would be sensible.

 Step 4: Consider life insurance